imaitland/blog/md/ownership_in_rust.md

 # Ownership in Rust.
 ## Introduction

+It can be seductive to offload the work of keeping a mental model of the flow of ownership in your Rust program to the compiler.
+I wouldn't want to discourage this approach - it's a good way to develop an intuitive understanding of ownership as well as one way to be productive in Rust quickly.

-It's reasonable to assume, having a coherent and correct model of ownership in your software as you write it will keep it idiomatic!
-After all, ownership is Rust's flagship feature!
+However, you eventually run into a situation where the compiler and its helpful warnings fall short, and you find yourself having to carefully follow the thread ownership has woven through your software.
+As you find yourself doing this more often, it becomes clear that having a coherent and correct model of ownership in your software as you write it, is unavoidable.

+This isn't such a bad thing... after all, ownership is Rust's flagship feature with many advantages.
+At the very least understanding how ownership works will help your code remain idiomatic and make compiler errors easier to fix.

 Towards this end, here's where I will be putting my notes for all things related to my understanding of ownership.
 Heavily influenced by the relevant chapter from the rust book.